mariamm20/Image-Processing-API/README.md

 There is a search bar in the main route and some instructions.

-Please read instruction and follow the examples
+Please read instruction and follow the examples.

 ## ✨ Testing

 Shutdown the server and type the following command.

-type `ctrl + c` to shutdown the server
+type `ctrl + c` to shutdown the server.

 ```sh
 npm run test